 4. Other Changes: Swollen Lymph Nodes Or Breast Swelling

-Sometimes breast cancers cells can collect in the lymph nodes and cause swelling in the more superficial nodes of the armpit or neck, long before a lump is large enough to be felt in the breast.
+Sometimes breast cancer cells can collect in the lymph nodes and cause swelling in the more superficial nodes of the armpit or neck, long before a lump is large enough to be felt in the breast.

 Report any sort of swelling - whether it is in your breast, in your armpit, or around your collar bone or neck, to your doctor for further investigation.
 Breast swelling caused by cancer can still occur even if no distinct lump can be felt.

 In general, the earlier cancer cells are detected, the better the outcome.
 Very effective treatment is available for all stages of breast cancer; however, outcomes are usually more favorable when the cancer is found at stage 1 or stage 2.